 Make sure to move during the day, but especially around midday.

-Jamie is a wife and the mom of two school-aged girls whose activity and social calendars keep the whole family on the go.
+Jamie is a wife and the mom of two pre-teen girls whose activity and social calendars keep the whole family on the go.

-I’m usually at the office by 8:30 or 9 a.m.
-I have a sit-stand desk, and I move between the two throughout the workday, when I’m not in meetings.
-I try to keep a glass of water on my desk at all times — though I admittedly don’t drink as much water as I’d like.
+I’m usually at the office by 9 or 9:30 a.m.
+I have a sit-stand desk, and I move between sitting and standing throughout the workday, when I’m not in meetings — and I’m in meetings a lot of the time.
+I keep a bottle of water with me at all times, though I admittedly don’t drink as much water as I’d like.

 To keep myself focused and grounded, I keep a bottle of lavender essential oil spritz in my office that I’ll spray throughout the day, especially when I’m up against deadlines.
 It’s an opportunity to pause, breathe, and refocus for a few moments.

-I also take time to get out of the office and talk with my team about what they’re working on and what’s going on in their lives.
+On the days when most of the team is the office (we enjoy a hybrid work model), I take time to move around the office and talk with my team members about what they’re working on and what’s going on in their lives.
 Being social and connecting with those around me offers perspective on the projects in front of me.
 I also utilize some desktop-browser tools to block distracting websites, which helps me stay on task and brings my workday to a close at a reasonable time.

 I’m about 50-50 on packing versus buying lunch.
-When I pack my lunch, it’s either leftovers from the previous night’s dinner or a salad topped with grilled chicken or salmon, nuts, and extra veggies.
-If I buy lunch, it’s either a veggie-packed salad from the local grocery store’s salad bar or a to-go meal from the LifeCafe in our building.
+When I pack my lunch, it’s either leftovers from the previous night’s dinner or a salad with quinoa, grilled chicken or salmon, nuts, and extra veggies.
+If I buy lunch, it’s either a veggie-packed salad from a local restaurant or a to-go meal or smoothie from Life Time’s LifeCafe (the Vegan PB&B is my favorite).
 I hate to admit this, but I often eat while I work; I use this time to prep for my next meeting, catch up on email, etc.

-If my energy wanes during the day, I’ll grab a handful of walnuts or almonds from our team’s stash.
-When I bring my own snacks, it’s usually an apple or banana with sunflower seed butter, or a protein bar.
-I’ll sometimes have a second cup of coffee in the early afternoon, and I try to squeeze in walks near the office a couple times a week.
+If my energy wanes during the day, I’ll grab a snack from our team’s stash: a handful of walnuts or almonds, or a protein bar.
+When I bring my own snacks, it’s usually an apple, banana, or pear with sunflower seed butter, or Greek yogurt with almonds and blueberries.
+I’ll sometimes have a second cup of coffee in the late morning or early afternoon (though no later than 2 p.m.).

 A jam-packed schedule — meetings on top of meetings and constant deadlines.